grok-rs/waitup/docs/DEVELOPER_GUIDE.md

 Types: `feat`, `fix`, `docs`, `style`, `refactor`, `test`, `chore`

-This guide should give you a comprehensive understanding of wait-for's internals and how to work with the codebase effectively.
+This guide should give you a comprehensive understanding of waitup's internals and how to work with the codebase effectively.
 For specific questions, check the inline documentation or reach out to the maintainers.